seetest-io/java-appium-first-test/README.md

 # Running the tests

+## Running the tests from your machine
-## You can clone the repository to your machine and open it in your IDE of choice.
+You can clone the repository to your machine and open it in your IDE of choice.
 The gradle file is already configured to run all tests in parallel so you can see all tests in real time without having to yet for them to run sequentially.

 ## Running the tests using CI/CD services
 We've included .yml configuration files in this project in order to allow you to run these tests in a CI/CD environment